It’s important in the pet food industry that during manufacture the risk of contamination and cross-contamination are decreased as much as possible.

 Liquid product recovery (pigging) is an efficient way of reducing the risks of cross-contamination between products.

-Pigging works by sending a specialist projectile (the pig) with an interference fit through a pipeline.
+Hygienic and sanitary pigging systems work by sending a specialist projectile (the pig) with an interference fit through a pipeline.
 The pig is propelled by a high pressure medium, such as compressed air, nitrogen or carbon dioxide, or by a fluid, such as water or the next batch of product.

 The pig then pushes the product through the pipeline to its destination before returning to the pig launch station, ready for CIP procedures to begin.
 The HPS pigging system has a recovery rate of up to 99.5% of product.
 This increases product yield as well as decreasing the risk of cross-contamination.

 The pig removes product from the internal wall of the pipeline, meaning there is almost no trace product left behind.
 By removing such a significant amount of product from the pipeline before CIP procedures take place, cleaning is faster, easier and uses less resources.
 What’s more, the return on investment (ROI), payback and product recovery savings are nearly always significant.

 FIND OUT MORE